 Heat oven to 350°F. Line 8- or 9-inch square baking pan with aluminum foil, extending foil over edges.
 Grease foil; set aside.

-Combine all crumb mixture ingredients in large bowl.
+Combine all crumb mixture ingredients in bowl.
 Beat at low speed, scraping bowl often, until mixture resembles coarse crumbs.
 Reserve 2 cups crumb mixture; set aside.

 Press remaining crumb mixture on bottom of prepared baking pan.
 Spread preserves to within 1/2 inch of edge.
 Crumble reserved crumb mixture over preserves.